Vitamin Subscriptions Compared: Ritual vs Persona Nutrition vs 3 More

 5. Honest Company Health & Wellness Bundles: When you want options for the whole family

-Price: This Honest Bundle is $35.95/month for two vitamins from their catalog (your choice)
+Price: $35.95/month for two vitamins from their catalog (your choice)

 Honest mostly sticks to the basics; you’ll find only multivitamins here, with a couple of different options like gummies and powders for their kids’ products.
 Honest Company vitamins are non-GMO, gluten-free, free of some common allergens, and are manufactured in the US.
 You can reschedule shipments and change out your product selection easily online, which is nice for busy families who may not remember to take their vitamins daily and don’t need a refill strictly every 4 weeks.